exilenorth/RcloneQBController/docs/TECHNICAL_SPECIFICATION.md

 ### 4.3.
 Log Rotation
 The application will implement a log purging mechanism to prevent log files from consuming excessive disk space.
 *   The `app_settings.log_retention_days` key in `config.json` defines the maximum number of days to keep log files.
-*   On application startup, a background task will scan the log directory specified by `rclone.log_dir`.
+*   On application startup, a background task will scan the log directories specified by `rclone.log_dir` and `cleanup.log_dir`.
 *   Any log files with a "Last Modified" date older than the specified retention period will be permanently deleted.

 ## 5. External Dependencies